dendronhq/handbook/notes/handbook.sop.weekly-journal.md

     1. Every task note associated with a goal should be tagged with #kind.goal and #sprint.next
     1. Add a due date for sometime before the next weekly planning (Tuesday of next week)
 1. After weekly planning:
+    1. Ensure the PR link is updated in the fm (where applicable)
     1. For previous/completed goals, remove the #sprint.active tag and mark as complete
     1. For current goals, change from #sprint.next to #sprint.active